rccreager/Covid19_Search_Tool/README.md

 The easiest way to run this package is with Docker.
 1. Install [Docker](https://docs.docker.com/install/)
-2. Pull the main Docker image (optional: pull the BERT serving container) from Docker Hub:
+2. Pull the main Docker image from Docker Hub:

         docker pull rccreager/covid19-search-tool:latest-main
-        (Optional) docker pull rccreager/covid19-search-tool:latest-bert-server
-3. Run the main Docker image (optional: run the BERT serving container):
+3. Run the main Docker image:

-        docker run -it rccreager/covid19-search-tool:latest-main
+        docker run -it -p 8888:8888 rccreager/covid19-search-tool:latest-main

-You can now run `lda_tf_tfidf.py` to run Latent Dirichlet Allocation model with TF and TF-IDF embeddings!
+You should now be "inside" the main Docker container at the command line and can now run a Latent Dirichlet Allocation model with TF and TF-IDF embeddings:

-If you want to run Jupyter in this container and make it accessible for viewing notebooks locally, you need to include the flag: `-p 8888:8888`
+        python3 lda_tf_tfidf.py

+Note that you only need the `-p 8888:8888` flag in the docker run command if you plan to use Jupyter from within this container later.

-**TO-DO:** Check sensitivity of topics to initial random seeding.
-Check if some abstracts are in Spanish -- we sometimes get clusters of Spanish articles ('la', 'los'); how can we filter out non-English text?
+**TO-DO:** Check sensitivity of topics to initial random seeding. \
+Check if some abstracts are in Spanish -- we sometimes get clusters of Spanish articles ('la', 'los'); how can we filter out non-English text? \

 #### Optional: Use BERT embeddings